mitranim/codex/readme.md

 Consider dropping `strings`.

-Consider dropping `regexp`.

 ### Readme

+Include examples of:
+  * using custom sets of known sounds and vowels;
-Include examples how to modify Traits fields to restrict word characteristics.
+  * modifying Traits fields to restrict word characteristics.

+Document what kind of input data is allowed.